Top 100 Universities in the UK 2026 (Full List)

 University of Aberdeen

 Founded in 1495, with a strong focus on life sciences and law.
 The university has produced five Nobel Prize winners, including in Chemistry and Physics.
-It also has made significant contributions to scientific research.
+It has also made significant contributions to scientific research.

 Heriot-Watt University